-The current estimated mortality rate for 2019-nCoV is around 2%, which is lower than those seen for the SARS or MERs outbreaks, which were approximately 10% and 34% respectively.
-Although less deadly, 2019-nCoV appears to be more contagious, with more reported cases than both SARS (8,098 cases with 774 deaths) and MERS (2,494 cases and 858 deaths) put together.
+The current estimated case-fatality rate (CFR) for COVID-19 in China is around 2.3%, which is lower than was seen for the SARS or MERs outbreaks (10% and 34% respectively).
+Although less deadly, COVID-19 appears to be more contagious, with more reported cases than both SARS (8,098 cases with 774 deaths) and MERS (2,494 cases and 858 deaths) put together.

 How has the world reacted to the outbreak?